Edgar, King of England: Consorts and children

 William of Malmesbury wrote that the Danish king Cnut had no affection for English saints, and "when at Wilton one Whitsun he poured out his customary jeers at Edith herself: he would never credit the sanctity of the daughter of King Edgar, a vicious man, an especial slave to lust, and more tyrant than king".
 William claimed that Cnut ordered her tomb to be broken into so that she could prove her sanctity, and when this was done she threatened to attack him, terrifying him into submission.
 Yorke comments that the story has been used by William "to highlight her father's reputation for immorality".
-Yorke sees a provision in the Regularis Concordia that monasteries were under the protection of the king and nunneries of the queen in order to avoid scandal as "a pointed reference to Edgar's priapic interest in nuns", which would have been seen as normal royal behaviour by most people.
+Yorke sees a provision in the Regularis Concordia that monasteries were under the protection of the king and nunneries of the queen to avoid scandal as "a pointed reference to Edgar's priapic interest in nuns", which would have been seen as normal royal behaviour by most people.
 Williams observes that "the king's devotion to the Benedictine reform movement should not be taken as evidence of high personal morals".

 Edgar's third consort was Ælfthryth, who was the widow of Ealdorman Æthelwold.
 He died in 962 and she married Edgar in 964.
 They had two sons, Edmund, who died young, and Æthelred, whose disastrous reign earned him the epithet of "the Unready".
 In 966 she attested the Winchester New Minster Charter as the "legitimate wife" of the king, and her recently born elder son Edmund attested as his "legitimate son", whereas Edward was described as "begotten by the same king", but it is uncertain whether this was on the king's instruction, which would indicate that he wished to cut Edward out of the succession, or was ordered by Bishop Æthelwold, who was a friend and ally of Ælfthryth.
 She was consecrated as queen in 973 and thereafter attested charters as regina, the first West Saxon queen to do so on a regular basis.
 Her consecration was a major change in status as previous West Saxon's kings' consorts had only been described as the king's wife, whereas she also had the status of being the queen.

 Unlike Edgar's earlier consorts, Ælfthryth became politically influential, and Edgar appointed her father, Ordgar, as ealdorman of Devon.
-She is described by Williams as "a force to be reckoned with", while Pauline Stafford regards her as "one of the most important tenth-century queens" and comments that "Ælfthryth, if not Eadgifu, heralded a new dawn in the history of English queens".
+Williams describes her as "a force to be reckoned with"; Pauline Stafford regards her as "one of the most important tenth-century queens" and comments that "Ælfthryth, if not Eadgifu, heralded a new dawn in the history of English queens".
 Both women had a dominant position over other royal women, and both were most powerful as queen mothers, in Ælfthryth's case during the minority of her son Æthelred.
 She was later accused of being responsible for the murder of Edward the Martyr to make her own son king.